Zhuinden/MortarFlowInitialDemo/README.md

 - ViewPresenters aren't used yet, and as such registration to the BundleServiceRunner is missing (onLoad / onSave from Mortar)

-- Other possible issues that could arise while trying to make ViewPresenters work, although PathContext is the biggest magic and that (almost) works so it can't be *that* bad
+- Other possible issues that could arise while trying to make ViewPresenters work, although PathContext is the biggest magic and that works so it can't be *that* bad

 Okay, so the steps are pretty much the following: